 Pests have their own ecological importance

-While these endemic black fly species seem to have a drastic impact on the continued success of the Whooping Crane eastern migratory population, they also play an important role in the ecological functioning of their ecosystems.
-For instance, black flies’ fecal pellets serve as food for primary consumers, including many aquatic organisms.
+While these endemic black fly species seem to have a drastic impact on the continued success of the whooping crane Eastern Migratory Population, they also play an important role in the ecological functioning of their ecosystems.
+For instance, the fecal pellets of black flies serve as food for primary consumers, including many aquatic organisms.
 The flies also serve as food for many predators including many amphibians and reptiles.
 Black flies also have an ecological function as blood-feeders, swarmers, and even disease transmitters, which are important population regulators.

 Pitting the value of one species against the other

-There are many options one could take to address the concerns of Whooping Crane hatching success.
-This could include 1) “doing nothing”; 2) using Bti treatments to suppress black fly populations; 3) forced re-nesting (whereby the first clutch is removed and reared in captivity, thereby encouraging cranes to replace clutch after the flight period of black flies); 4) release and relocation (whereby cranes are removed from their original habitat to a new, more favorable habitat); or 5) a combination of strategies.
+There are many options one could take to address the concerns of whooping crane hatching success.
+This could include: 1) “doing nothing”; 2) using Bti treatments to suppress black fly populations; 3) forced re-nesting (whereby the first clutch is removed and reared in captivity, thereby encouraging cranes to replace the clutch after the flight period of black flies); 4) release and relocation (whereby cranes are removed from their original habitat to a new, more favorable habitat); or 5) a combination of strategies.
 These strategies vary in cost and in which species they predominantly benefit (cranes or flies).
 Therefore, which strategy is best, depends on objectives and budget.
-For instance, a combination of forced re-nesting & release relocation/Bti treatment favoured crane hatching success since new nests would hatch within Necedah National Wildlife Refuge, in captivity, and at relocated areas.
-However, crane welfare was highest with Bti treatment followed by release relocation since these methods decreased fly harassment and increase incubation time.
-On the other hand, “Do nothing” was the most cost effective, but would favor black flies at the expense of cranes.
+For instance, a combination of forced re-nesting & release relocation/Bti treatment favored crane hatching success since new nests would hatch within Necedah National Wildlife Refuge, in captivity, and at relocated areas.
+However, crane welfare was highest with Bti treatment followed by release relocation since these methods decreased fly harassment and increased incubation time.
+On the other hand, “do nothing” was the most cost effective, but would favor black flies at the expense of cranes.